Mahmud-Kandawala/Whack-a-mole/README.md

 # Whack-a-mole

- A web page that simulates a Whack-A-Mole game.
+ A web page that simulates a Whack-A-Mole game using internal javascript.